-Easy Homemade Salsa is not just for dunking chips.
+Easy Homemade Salsa is not just for snacking on with chips.
 You can put it on almost ANYTHING.
-Fresh and vibrant, this salsa has a kick and will knock your socks off.
+Fresh and vibrant, this salsa has a kick that will knock your socks off.

 As you can see from the photos below, making salsa is quick and easy.
-You literally just throw EVERY ingredient in the food processor and pulse.
+Just seven ingredients, and you literally just throw everything in the food processor and pulse.
 Done in a few secs.
 Easy peasy.

 The flavors of this easy homemade salsa get better after several hours in the fridge.
 The two jars I made should last up to one week – if we don’t devour it all before then.